syfyufei/LLM-Research-Marketplace/README.md

 # LLM Research Marketplace

-LLM Research Marketplace is a curated collection of four independent Claude Code skills: `research-memory`, `project-management`, `skill-squared`, and `truth-verification`.
+LLM Research Marketplace is a curated collection of five independent Claude Code skills: `research-memory`, `project-management`, `skill-squared`, `truth-verification`, and `academic-figures`.
 Instead of a single large plugin, this repository acts as a marketplace, allowing you to install only the skills you need.

 ## Marketplace Snapshot